priyanshu-sekhar/GenApp/README.md

 **Update**
 -------------
-For using the updated appconfig and messaging services in qt, refer to the [develop](https://github.com/priyanshu-sekhar/GenApp/tree/develop) branch. <br/>
+For using messaging services in qt, refer to the [develop](https://github.com/priyanshu-sekhar/GenApp/tree/develop) branch. <br/>

 ##GENAPP AIRAVATA INTEGRATION
 ==========================